Monday, January 20, 2020

 Preemptive War and the Book of Mormon: Part VII Conclusion

 This is the conclusion to a multi part series.
-See part one, part two, part three, part four, part five, part six, and part eight.
+See part one, part two, part two(a)part three, part four, part five, part six, and part eight.

 The use of preemptive war was fairly common in various cultures throughout history and the Nephites are no exception.
 Writers mentioned or alluded to the practice in many of the major periods of Nephite history, on the small plates of Nephi, the included record of Zeniff, the speech of Ammon and the Sons of Mosiah, the summary of Captain Moroni’s tactics, the period immediately after that in Helaman 1, the fight against the Gadianton Robbers, and the final fight for survival.
 There are other strategies mentioned.
 Zeniff for example presented an alternative to invading and destroying the Lamanites (that he later called overzealous.)
 The Sons of Mosiah employed missionary service, and Moroni mostly focused on defensive actions, or offensive maneuvers within a generally defensive posture.
 The Nephites at the end of the nation also assumed a mostly defensive posture as they held various choke points and fortifications for years.
 The Nephites faced an extended period of peace after the ministry of Christ.
 Though anthropologists point out that the severe destruction, smaller populations, and more basic political units made an egalitarian society much easier to maintain and almost completely erased the competition for resources and land (i.e., the underlying causes of war).[1]
 Mormon himself said that the only true method to peace was to lay down their arms and repent (Mormon 7:4).
 But Pahoran also said that the people would subject themselves to bondage if they had to, but the Lord doesn’t command that (Alma 61:12).
 Those other strategies have been discussed fairly often, and combined with the several verses that seem to forbid offensive war, and has been the generally accepted position on warfare in the Book of Mormon.